What is Naropa University?

 Can I get licensed as a counselor with a masters degree from Naropa University?

-- Five of Naropa's counseling psychology programs (the MA Somatic Counseling program, the MA Mindfulness-Based Transpersonal Counseling program, MA Mindfulness-Based Transpersonal Wilderness Therapy program, MA Mindfulness-Based Transpersonal Art Therapy program, and the MA Contemplative Psychotherapy & Buddhist Psychology program) prepare students to take their counselor licensure tests immediately after graduation.
+- All five of Naropa's MA Clinical Mental Health Counseling programs (the Somatic Counseling concentration, the Mindfulness-Based Transpersonal Counseling concentration, Transpersonal Wilderness Therapy concentration, Transpersonal Art Therapy concentration, and the Contemplative Psychotherapy & Buddhist Psychology concentration) prepare students to take their counselor licensure tests after graduation.
+For more

-What are the similarities and differences between the Five graduate programs that
+What are the similarities and differences between the Five Clinical mental health

-- Program Length: All five programs are three years in duration (MA Mindfulness-Based Transpersonal
+- Program Length: All five concentrations are three years in duration (Mindfulness-Based Transpersonal

-Counseling has a fourth year option if necessary; MA Somatic Counseling can be completed
+Counseling has a fourth year option if necessary; Somatic Counseling can be completed

 in four or five years if necessary).